Gauravsingh7720/webapp/README.md

 # **Webapp**

 ### **Description**
 This project provides a comprehensive guide to deploying a simple web application on AWS EC2 using GitHub, Node.js, and CodeDeploy.
 The guide includes setting up an EC2 instance, cloning a GitHub repository, installing necessary dependencies, configuring the CodeDeploy agent, and deploying an Express.js application.
-It also covers creating deployment scripts and setting up AWS CodeBuild for continuous integration to automate the deployment process.
+It also covers creating deployment scripts, setting up AWS CodeBuild for continuous integration, and automating the deployment process.

 ### **Tags**
 - AWS EC2